Check out these surprising, interesting facts about Linux and its extensive use today. If there is anything to add, please share it in the comments.

 Instead, Torvalds was offered a thick salary and a remarkable position within the organization.

 Unix for the biggest user base: that was the pitch.Linus Torvalds

-Torvalds said no, obviously.
-Moreover Torvalds did not like the Mac Kernel, Mach.
-He preferred working on his dream.
+Torvalds said no. Moreover, Torvalds did not like the Mac Kernel, Mach.
+Instead, he preferred working on his dream.

 6. Apache HTTP Server Skyrocket Linux’s Popularity

 Apache is one of the oldest web servers still functions and receives updates.
-According to Apache foundation, it’s developed 26 years ago, and thus it provides rock solid performance, and legacy support.
+According to the Apache foundation, it was developed 26 years ago, and thus it provides rock-solid performance and legacy support.

 7. U.S. Military Loves Linux